Who is Shailesh Kumar Davey? Meet new CEO of Zoho Corp who will succeed Sridhar Vembu | Company Business News

-Cloud software startup Zoho Corporation's CEO Sridhar Vembu, in his social media post on platform X, announced on January 27 that co-founder Shailesh Kumar Davey will take over his spot as the new group CEO.
+Cloud software startup Zoho Corporation's CEO Sridhar Vembu announced on January 27 that co-founder Shailesh Kumar Davey will become the new group CEO as he assumes the role of Chief Scientist in the company.

-Sridhar Vembu also disclosed that he will take the new role of Chief Scientist in the company and will be responsible for research and development initiatives.
+In a post on social media platform X, Sridhar Vembu also disclosed that he would be responsible for research and development initiatives as the company's Chief Scientist.

 “I will step down as CEO of Zoho Corp and take a new role as Chief Scientist, responsible for deep R&D initiatives.
 Our co-founder Shailesh Kumar Davey will serve as our new group CEO,” said Vembu in his post on X.

-Shailesh Kumar Davey and Sridhar Vembu are the co-founders of Zoho Corp.
-He has a Bachelor in Technology (B.Tech) degree in Metallurgy, a study of science dealing with technology connected with metals and their production and purification, from the Indian Institute of Technology (IIT) 1992.
+Shailesh Kumar Davey, who co-founded Zoho Corp along with Sridhar Vembu, graduated from the Indian Institute of Technology (IIT) in 1992 with a Bachelor of Technology (B.Tech) degree in metallurgy, a study of science related to technology related to metals and their production and purification.

-Shailesh Kumar Davey also has a Master in Technology (MTech) from the Indian Institute of Technology, Madras, in Industrial Management, according to his LinkedIn profile.
+According to his LinkedIn profile, Shailesh Kumar Davey also has a Master of Technology (MTech) in Industrial Management from the Indian Institute of Technology, Madras.

 Before the announcement of Davey as the new CEO of Zoho, he was positioned as the vice president of engineering at ManageEngine, the IT management division of Zoho Corporation.